microchip-pic-avr-examples/pic18f47q10-crc-with-memory-scanner/README.md

 * **Configure Memory peripheral**

-Verify that “Generate EEPROM APIs” is set (We will use these APIs to write EEPROM data)
+Verify that Generate EEPROM APIs is set (We will use these APIs to write EEPROM data)

 ![memory](images/memory.png)